urilivshits/pageinference/refactored/temp_context.md

   - Ensured proper parameters for the Responses API format
   - Fixed the API call failures for both web search and regular requests
   - References: background/background.js, background/api/openai.js

 - **[Missing Module Import]** Fixed ReferenceError in background script where openAiService was undefined by adding the proper import statement: `import * as openAiService from './api/openai.js'`

 - **[Incorrect Import Name]** Fixed SyntaxError in OpenAI API service by correcting the import from non-existent `API` to the proper `API_CONSTANTS` export in constants.js file

+## Testing Framework Implementation
+- **[Testing Framework Implementation]** Created a testing infrastructure to support the refactoring process:
+  - Implemented a lightweight test framework with assertion utilities (assertEqual, assertTrue, assertFalse)
+  - Created a test directory structure that mirrors the codebase organization
+  - Developed a test runner to execute all tests in sequence
+  - Added example unit tests for URL utilities to demonstrate the testing approach
+  - Established a pattern for unit testing that can be extended to all refactored components

+- **[Search Web and Search Page Implementation]** Implemented toggle functionality for "search web" and "search page" features using the OpenAI Responses API:
+  - **Toggle Button Behavior**: Restored the toggle behavior for both "search web" and "search page" buttons
+    - Added click handlers that toggle settings state (webSearch and pageScraping)
+    - Implemented visual feedback using the 'active' class on buttons
+    - Stored toggle states in Chrome storage for persistence
+    - Updated button states on initialization to reflect saved settings

+  - **Search Page Feature**: When enabled, combines user query with scraped page content
+    - Added formatted user message with page content: `${userMessage}\n\nHere is the content of the webpage (URL: ${url}) to help answer my question:\n\n${pageContent}`
+    - Creates specialized system prompts based on context and toggle state
+    - Uses the `generatePageContentPrompt` function for customized prompts with page data

+  - **Search Web Feature**: When enabled, adds web search tools to the OpenAI Responses API request
+    - Adds the proper web_search function tool to API requests
+    - Uses the correct Responses API format with function structure and parameters
+    - Properly handles and displays search results with source attribution

+  - **System Prompt Selection Logic**: Implemented logic to select the appropriate system prompt based on toggle states
+    - NO_PAGE_CONTENT_SYSTEM_PROMPT: When both toggles are off
+    - GENERIC_SYSTEM_PROMPT/generatePageContentPrompt: When only search page is on
+    - WEB_SEARCH_SYSTEM_PROMPT: When only search web is on
+    - COMBINED_SYSTEM_PROMPT: When both toggles are on

+  - **API Integration**: Ensured all API calls use the Responses API format
+    - Used proper input/output_text structure for different message types
+    - Set correct content types for system messages and user messages
+    - Implemented proper response parsing for the Responses API format
+    - Extracted and formatted sources from API responses when available